AARNet: History

 AARNet was initially built between the University of Melbourne in Melbourne, where the international Internet feed initially landed, and university and CSIRO facilities in all Australian state capital cities and the Australian National University in Canberra.
 AARNet was formed in 1989 by the Australian Vice-Chancellors' Committee (AVCC).

 In 1989, Kevin Robert Elz established the first permanent Internet feed to Australia, at the University of Melbourne.
 Until this time, researchers within Australia had limited access to the ARPANET, due to the high expense of providing communications between Australia and the United States.
 The national network infrastructure generally consisted of groups of hosts connected throughout the country exchanging mail and files on a periodic schedule using the SUNIII software and protocols, with several international dial-up links around the country exchanging this information where required.

 AARNet was initially built as a multi-protocol network, comprising Internet Protocol (IP) as well as DECnet and X.25 so as to accommodate pre-existing ACSnet and SPEARnet systems then in current use.
 With the rapid subsequent growth in popularity of the Internet, AARNet soon evolved into an IP-only network.
 In 1988, there were a number of popular network protocols, such as IBM's SNA and the CCITT's X.25, and the ARPANET's IP protocol was only beginning to become favoured.
-Australian National University staff members Geoff Huston and Peter Elford were seconded by the AVCC in 1989 and tasked with technical management and build of the new network.
+Australian National University staff members Geoff Huston and Peter Elford were seconded by the Australian Vice-Chancellors' Committee in 1989 and tasked with technical management and build of the new network.

 AARNet introduced its 'value added reseller' program to allow Internet service providers (ISPs) to use its network, the first being Connect.com.au in May 1994.
-AARNet gradually became a wholesale backbone ISP, serving over 300 smaller ISPs by June 1995.
-At that point, about 20% of total AARNet traffic was from these other users, and AVCC decided to sell the AARNet commercial assets to Telstra, who currently operates it under the name Telstra Internet.
+AARNet gradually became a wholesale backbone network ISP, serving over 300 smaller ISPs by June 1995.
+At that point, about 20% of total AARNet traffic was from these other users, and Australian Vice-Chancellors' Committee decided to sell the AARNet commercial assets to Telstra, who currently operates it under the name Telstra Internet.

-In early 1997, AARNet2 went into service, a network that used ATM links and Internet services under a contract with Cable & Wireless Optus (CWO), now Optus.
-AARNet became a separate company from the AVCC in 1999.
+In early 1997, AARNet2 went into service, a network that used Asynchronous Transfer Mode (ATM) links and Internet services under a contract with Cable & Wireless Optus (CWO), now Optus.
+AARNet became a separate company from the Australian Vice-Chancellors' Committee in 1999.

 In 2001 AARNet deployed its own international capacity by acquiring 310 Mbit/s of capacity from Sydney via Hawaii to Seattle.
 As of 2006, the current network is known as AARNet3, and the backbone uses a dark fibre network provided by Nextgen Networks.